odombrovskyi-dev/TwitchSite/DEPLOYMENT.md

 # GitHub Pages Deployment Setup

-This guide will help you deploy your Ukrainian Twitch Streamers directory to GitHub Pages.
+This guide will help you deploy your Twitch Streamers directory to GitHub Pages.

 ## 🚀 Setup Instructions